project-chip/matter-handbook/content/HowItWorks/Discovery.md

 ## Commissionable discovery

 Commissionable discovery happens before Commissioning and refers to the process of discovering and identifying a commissionable Node.
-There are three methods through which a commissionable Node may advertise itself:
+There are two methods through which a commissionable Node may advertise itself:

 - Bluetooth low energy (BLE)
 - DNS-SD on an any IP network the Node is connected to